-So the opposite really, but let’s just pretend shall we.
+So the opposite really, but let’s just pretend, shall we?

 Getting up in the morning and venturing out into the chilly sea air for some sticks to get the fire going was just delightful.
-We had one night where the weather was so bad it turned the power off, and so we ended up cooking baked beans and toast over the fire and eating by candlelight.
+We had one night when the weather was so bad it turned the power off, and so we ended up cooking baked beans and toast over the fire and eating by candlelight.

 Nothing Better Than Coming Home To A Pot Of Pre-Made Comforting Soup